AudreyBeard/netsounds/README.md

 Sonification of convolutional neural networks

 ## Functionality
+### Model
 Currently, we've got a modified pretrained SqueezeNet v1.0 running some home images, and dumping the activations at certain layers out as numpy pickles.

 To do this, run `python3 test_squeezenet.py` from `/src/models/`

+### Sound
+`activation_ifft.py` has a function that writes an activation to a sound.
+It's pretty rad.
+Right now it wrote out the audio for the first activation from a 1024 px image of `mixing_bowl.jpg`

 ## TODO
 - [ ] Dump images in `test_squeezenet.py`